cnchapman/quantuxbook/code/ChapmanRodden-maxdiff-code.txt

 ######################
 # EXTRA CODE
 ######################
-# Following code is not covered in the book
+# Following code is NOT covered in the book
 # but may be relevant if you wish to do one of these tasks:
+#
 # 1. Simulate different data for your own testing purposes
 # 2. Inspect the Qualtrics data format to translate some other data
 # 3. Create new Qualtrics data headers to match a data set